-The National Office of Animal Health (NOAH) was formed on 1 January 1986 to represent the UK companies that research, develop, manufacture and market licensed animal health products.
+The National Office of Animal Health (NOAH) was formed on the 1st of January 1986 to represent the UK companies that research, develop, manufacture and market licensed animal health products.
 The Association's members account for the vast majority of the UK animal health market.